Castaic Power Plant: Angeles Tunnel

 The State of California had planned to build a tunnel 17 ft in diameter.
 Under the cooperative development, this tunnel was enlarged to 30 ft in diameter.
-The 7.2 mi long tunnel, including the penstocks, drops water 1,060 ft between Pyramid Lake and the hydroelectric power facilities, and carries over five times the flow previously contemplated for the 17 ft tunnel.
+The 7.2 mi tunnel, including the penstocks, drops water 1,060 ft between Pyramid Lake and the hydroelectric power facilities, and carries over five times the flow previously contemplated for the 17 ft tunnel.

 Turbines

-The Castaic Power Plant has six reversible 250,000 kilowatt main units and one conventional 55,000 kilowatt auxiliary unit.
-By comparison the largest generators at Hoover Dam are 130,000 kilowatts.
-The plant rating is 1,247,000 kilowatts (Nominal installed capacity is higher (over 1,500 MW), however when all main units are operating at full load in generate, they are de-rated by friction losses from the water flow in the Angeles Tunnel).
-The 55,000 kilowatt unit (Unit 7) was placed in service in February 1972.
+The Castaic Power Plant has six reversible 250-megawatt main units and one conventional 55-megawatt auxiliary unit.
+By comparison, the largest generators at Hoover Dam are 130 MW.
+The plant rating is 1,247 MW (Nominal installed capacity is higher (over 1,500 MW); however, when all main units are operating at full load in generating mode, they are de-rated by friction losses from the water flow in the Angeles Tunnel).
+The 55 MW Unit 7 was placed in service in February 1972.
 The unit also serves as a pump-starting unit for the six reversible units.
 The first main unit became operational in 1973.
 Unit six, the last unit, was placed in service in 1978.
-Power is generated at 18,000 volts then stepped up to 230,000 volts to be distributed to various receiving substations in Los Angeles.
-Each of the six 250,000 kilowatt units function as pumps as well as generators.
-Each pump will have a power input of 320,000 hp when pumping at a rate of 2300 cuft/s.
+Power is generated at 18,000 volts and stepped up to 230,000 volts to be distributed to various receiving substations in Los Angeles.
+Each of the six 250,000-kilowatt units functions as both a pump and a generator.
+Each pump has a power input of 240 MW when pumping at a rate of 2300 cuft/s.
 The turbines/pumps are used a few percent of the time.

 Surge chamber

 Visible from Templin Highway and normally mistaken for a water tank, the surge chamber sits at the south end of the Angeles Tunnel.
-The surge chamber is 120 feet in diameter and 400 feet high with 160 feet visible above ground.
+The surge chamber is 120 ft in diameter and 400 ft high, with 160 ft visible above ground.
 The chamber is there to relieve excess pressure in the tunnel and penstocks if the plant were to experience an emergency shutdown of its generators.
-It also supplies water for quickly starting the plant's generators while water gains speed in the 7 mile long Angeles Tunnel.
+It also supplies water for quickly starting the plant's generators while water gains speed in the 7 mi Angeles Tunnel.